SeXde/AIVA_2024_CellVision_ImageAnalyzer/README.md

 ```

 ### Using the source code
-If you already have the source files downloaded, just run the following command on  to start the local server:
+If you already have the source files downloaded, just run the following command to start the local server:
 ```bash
 uvicorn src.main:app --host 0.0.0.0 --port 80
 ```